What is a Precision Agriculture Technician?

 - Precision Crop Manager

-Are There Job Opportunities for Precision Agriculture Technicians?
+Is There Job Demand for Precision Agriculture Technicians?

-In 2016, there was an estimated number of 76,100 jobs in the United States for Precision Agriculture Technician.
+There were about 76,100 jobs for Precision Agriculture Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Precision Agriculture Technician by 2026.
-There will be an estimated 9,900 positions for Precision Agriculture Technician per year.
+The BLS estimates 9,900 yearly job openings in this field.

 The states with the most job growth for Precision Agriculture Technician are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.